 Shooting with a Pentax K10D & Pentax K1

 In October 2024, I started using Pentax equipment again.
-Having wanted to experience and experiment with CCD sensors, I got a cheap Pentax K10D off of eBay.
+Eager to experience and experiment with CCD sensors, I picked up a cheap Pentax K10D on eBay.

-Currently, I’m trying out different combinations with a newer Pentax K1 also.
-Latest acquisition is a Pentax SMCA 50mm f/1.2 lens, which should be Pentax’ fastest lens to date (and faster than the 77mm).
+My latest acquisition is a Pentax SMCA 50mm f/1.2 lens, which is reportedly Pentax’s fastest lens to date (even faster than the 77mm).

 Specifications